kadir-atek/preselector/README.md

-This is the source code for ATEK1001 Preselector Module GUI Executable for Windows 10 can be download from  https://github.com/kadir-atek/preselector/releases/
+# Source code for ATEK1001 Preselector Module GUI and PCB Design Files
+Executable for Windows 10 can be download from  https://github.com/kadir-atek/preselector/releases/

 # How to run from source code